jules2689/trudeau/trudeau/2020-04-21/post_news.md

  not sure.
 We know the union sounded the alarm a week ago when there was 38 cases, now there is 484.
 Somebody dropped the ball.
-Who is going to make sure these places are safe to work in?and who can tell US if the meat packed in these COVID-19-filled plants is safe to eat?
+WHO is going to make sure these places are safe to work in?and WHO can tell US if the meat packed in these COVID-19-filled plants is safe to eat?